 Dal Makhani is the restaurant version of Dal Maharani, featuring more cream and butter, making it decadent and creamy.

 And finally, Madras Lentils is an Americanized version of Dal Maharani which is slightly creamier in texture and often, though not always, features added cream.
+The popularity of madras lentils is largely credited to the convenient Tasty Madras Lentils pouch—an Indian spiced chili essentially.

-How to make Madras Lentils
+How to Make Madras Lentils

 A one-pot dish, this recipe comes together in an hour and requires very little hands-on time.
 Here’s how to make Madras Lentils on the stove-top.